Ed-Fi-Alliance-OSS/Ed-Fi-Kafka-Connect/README.md

 gradle-wrapper.jar.
 To generate it, run the following command, this will add the gradle-wrapper.jar in the gradle\wrapper folder `> gradle wrapper`
   - If you encounter an error message `java.security.NoSuchAlgorithmException: Error constructing implementation (algorithm: Default, provider: SunJSSE, class: sun.security.ssl.SSLContextImpl$DefaultSSLContext)`, gradle could not find your Java cacert trustStore directory.
 Re-run and specify it explicitly e.g. `gradle wrapper -Djavax.net.ssl.trustStore=/usr/lib/jvm/default-java/lib/security/cacerts`.
+  - If you encounter file system watcher errors/warnings and don't care about gradle watching in the background, add the `--no-watch-fs` flag.

 ### Tasks